Uninsured Motorist Accident Attorneys Advocating for Drivers Across Alabama

 Anyone involved in an auto accident needs to consider the concept of fault, and this can have a huge impact on who bears financial responsibility and is liable to pay damages.
 Alabama law states that the person deemed to be at fault for causing the accident is legally required to compensate any victims (usually achieved through the insurance company).
 This means that you are free to pursue costs and damages from the other driver once they have been declared at fault.

-How Can Pharr & Goree Injury Attorneys Help?
+How Can Pharr & Associates Injury Attorneys Help?